Phylogenetic bracketing

 Phylogenetic bracketing is a method of inference used in biological sciences.
 It is used to infer the likelihood of unknown traits in organisms based on their position in a phylogenetic tree.
-One of the main applications of phylogenetic bracketing is on extinct organisms, known only from fossils, going all the way back to the last universal common ancestor (LUCA).
+One of the main applications of phylogenetic bracketing is on extinct organisms, known only from fossils, going back to the last universal common ancestor (LUCA).
 The method is often used for understanding traits that do not fossilize well, such as soft tissue anatomy, physiology and behaviour.
 By considering the closest and second-closest well-known (usually extant) organisms, traits can be asserted with a fair degree of certainty, though the method is extremely sensitive to problems from convergent evolution.

 Method

 Extant Phylogenetic Bracketing requires that the species forming the brackets be extant.
 More general forms of phylogenetic bracketing do not require this and may use a mix of extant and extinct taxa to form the bracket.
 These more generalized forms of phylogenetic bracketing have the advantage in that they can be applied to a wider array of phylogenetic cases.
 However, since these forms of bracketing are also more generalized and may rely on inferring traits in extinct animals, they also offer lower explanatory power compared to the EPB.